juanMoleroD/tic-tac-toe/README.md

 # tic-tac-toe
-Tic Tac Toe game in SpringBoot
+The classic Tic Tac Toe game made in SpringBoot and JavaScript.

-Simple Tic Tac Toe game with server side login using a restfull API
+All the logic is implemented server side in SpringBoot, with a JS frontend than only handles API calls and updating on screen.

+Websocket establishes the connection between the two users for immediate updates when they move and a topic to handle the gameplay.